ryanlayerlab/TEPEAK/README.md

 ```
 Singularity and source options also available https://github.com/kensung-lab/INSurVeyor

+### Start Options

+1. Species Name

+Simply supply a species name and the location of a desired reference genome and TEPEAK will do the rest.

+Reference genome database https://www.ncbi.nlm.nih.gov/datasets/genome/ (please see Wiki for details)

+See Wiki for details on setting up the requirements for this option.

+3. SRA Numbers

+4. Aligned BAMs
 ### Data Requirements
 Singularity requires coordinate sorted, indexed with MC and MQ tags, BAM files.